dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 We want to make it so the value of the `Pizza.Size` will reflect the value of the slider.
 When the dialog opens, the slider gets its value from `Pizza.Size`.
 Moving the slider should update the pizza size stored in `Pizza.Size` accordingly.
 This concept is called two-way binding.

-If you wanted to implement two-way binding manually, you could do so by combining value and onchange, as in the following code (which you don't actually need to put in your application, because there's an easier solution):
+If you wanted to implement two-way binding manually, you could do so by combining value and @onchange, as in the following code (which you don't actually need to put in your application, because there's an easier solution):

 ```html
 <input